-Ala Moana Center offers the best shopping on Oahu experience, and is considered an Oahu attraction in itself.
+Ala Moana Center offers the best shopping on Oahu experience available, and is considered an Oahu attraction in itself.
 With hundreds of stores and restaurants to explore, it can seem a bit overwhelming.
-But the layout is well designed, and has a calming effect being in an open-air environment with foliage and beautiful winding koi ponds that stretch through sections of the mega mall.
+But the layout is well designed, and has a calming effect being in an open-air environment with foliage and beautiful winding koi ponds that stretch through sections of this mega mall.

 Opening up in August 1959, the Ala Moana Center was the largest mall constructed at the time in the United States.

 Today Bloomington Minnesota hold the that record, but the Ala Moana Mall still contends in the top 10 with 2,400,000 square feet of retail space.

 Over past decades and even most recently, additional levels and expansive wings have been added, exploding in square footage and making this into a mega mall, and the best shopping on Oahu.